-Although still an emerging commercial market, cloud-based games are growing rapidly with the increase in the number of gamers and the global penetration of the Internet and smart phones.
-Established companies like Sony and NVidia are already invested in cloud-based game services, but other big players such as Google and smaller companies such as Vortex are looking to capture market shares.
+Although still an emerging commercial market, cloudbased games are growing rapidly with the increase in the number of gamers and the global penetration of the Internet and smart phones.
+Established companies like Sony and NVidia are already invested in cloud-based game services, but other big players such as Google and Microsoft are investing heavily and looking to capture market shares.

 Cloud-based games differ from traditional games in that game clients are relatively lightweight, only sending user input (e.g., key presses and mouse actions) and receiving game output (i.e., images and sounds).
-The heavyweight game logic - applying physics to game objects, resolving collisions, processing AI, etc. - and rendering are done at the server, with the game frames streamed to the client to display.
-A cloud-based game system offers advantages over traditional games including: modest client hardware requirements, no client game installation requirement, easier software piracy prevention, and fewer target platforms for developers.
+The heavyweight game logic - applying physics to game objects, resolving collisions, processing Artificial Intelligence, etc. - and rendering are done at the server, with the game frames streamed to the client to display.
+A cloud-based game system offers advantages over traditional game systems including: modest client hardware requirements, no required client game installation, easier software piracy prevention, and fewer target platforms for developers.

-While promising, cloud-based games face two major challenges when compared to traditional games: 1) bitrates - cloud-based games require significantly higher network bitrates from the server to the client [1] than do traditional network games; and 2) latency - cloud-based game clients cannot immediately act on player input but must instead send the input to the server, have it processed, the result rendered and sent back to the client for display [2].
+While promising, cloud-based games face two major challenges when compared to traditional games: 1) bitrates - cloud-based games require significantly higher network bitrates from the server to the client [1] than do traditional network games; and 2) latency - cloud-based game clients cannot immediately act on player input but must instead send the input to the server, have it processed, the result rendered, and frame data sent back to the client for display [2].

 Approaches to reduce bitrates can leverage innovations in image and video compression.
 However, the graphics-based nature of games present an opportunity for additional bitrate savings with only modest increases in client complexity by not necessarily streaming rendered game images but instead sending drawing information so the client can do the rendering [3].
 Approaches to compensate for latency [4] have been widely used in commercial games.
 However, there has been limited scientific evaluation of their overall effectiveness and no specific evaluations covering the breadth of games and network conditions.
-Moreover, latency compensation techniques have not been applied to cloud-based game systems which are more restrictive in the techniques they can use given the client's limited knowledge of the game state and reduced hardware capabilities.
+Moreover, latency compensation techniques have not been studied with cloud-based game systems, which are more restrictive in the techniques they can use given the client's limited knowledge of the game state and reduced hardware capabilities.

-This work makes three contributions to this area: 1) the evaluation of a latency compensation technique, time warp, in a cloud-gaming system; 2) exploration of approaches to cloud-based game streaming to reduce network bitrates; and 3) evaluation using Drizzle, a cloud-gaming system designed and developed from scratch using the Dragonfly [5] game engine.
+This work makes three contributions to this area: 1) the evaluation of a latency compensation technique, time warp, in a cloud-based game system; 2) exploration of approaches to cloud-based game streaming to reduce network bitrates; and 3) evaluation using Drizzle, a cloud-based game system designed and developed from scratch using the Dragonfly [5] game engine.

-Results of a 30-person user study show that time warp for projectile weapons can ameliorate the effects of latency on player performance, but with a cost in player perception of the consistency of the game world.
+Results of a 30-person user study show that time warp for projectile weapons can ameliorate the effects of latency on player performance, but with a cost in player perception of inconsistencies (i.e., visual glitches) in the rendered game world.
 Results of system experiments show graphics streaming can significantly reduce network bitrates over video streaming, but still has higher bitrates compared to traditional network games.
 Both time warp and game streaming have considerable CPU cost on the server, particularly as the number of game objects increases.

-The rest of this paper is organized as follows: Section II describes related work; Section III presents our methodology; Section IV analyzes the results; and Section V summarizes our conclusions and possible future work.
+The rest of this paper is organized as follows: Section II describes related work; Section III presents our methodology and experiments; Section IV analyzes the results; and Section V summarizes our conclusions and possible future work.